 6.3.7.2.3 When generated

-This primitive is generated by the SME when a STA wishes to establish association with an AP or PCP.
+This primitive is generated by the SME when a STA wishes to establish association with an AP or PCP, or when a non-AP MLD wishes to establish association with an AP MLD.

 6.3.7.2.4 Effect of receipt

 This primitive initiates an association procedure.
-In the case that a response is received from the responder STA, the MLME subsequently issues an MLME-ASSOCIATE.confirm primitive that reflects the results.
+In the case that a response is received from the responder STA or responder MLD, the MLME subsequently issues an MLME-ASSOCIATE.confirm primitive that reflects the results.

 6.3.7.3 MLME-ASSOCIATE.confirm